-- d.
-BMPs to Minimize In-stream Turbidity: The Applicants must implement the following BMPs, unless otherwise accepted by DEQ: - i.
-Sequence/Phasing of Work The Applicant must schedule work activities so as to minimize in-water disturbance and duration of in-water disturbances; - ii.
+- i.
+Record all turbidity monitoring required by subsections (a) and (b) above in daily logs which must include: calibration documentation; background NTUs; compliance point NTUs; comparison of the points in NTUs; and location; date; time; and tidal stage (if applicable) for each reading. - ii.
+A narrative must be prepared discussing all exceedances with subsequent monitoring, actions taken, and the effectiveness of the actions.
+Applicant must make available copies of daily logs for turbidity monitoring to regulatoryagencies including DEQ, USACE, NMFS, USFWS, and ODFW upon request. - iii.
+Keep records on file for the duration of the permit cycle. - d.
+BMPs to Minimize In-stream Turbidity: The Applicant must implement the following BMPs, unless accepted in writing by DEQ: - i.
+Sequence/Phasing of work The Applicant must schedule work activities soas to minimize in-water disturbance and duration of in-water disturbances. - ii.
 Bucket control All in-stream digging passes by excavation machinery and placement of fill in-stream using a bucket must be completed so as to minimize turbidity.
 All practicable techniques such as employing an experienced equipment operator, not dumping partial or full buckets of material back into the wetted stream, adjusting the volume, speed, or both of the load, or using a closed-lipped environmental bucket must be implemented; - iii.
 The Applicant must limit the number and location of stream-crossing events.
-Establish temporary crossing sites as necessary in the least sensitive areas and amend these crossing sites with clean gravel or other temporary methods as appropriate; - iv.
-Machinery may not be driven into the flowing channel, unless authorized by DEQ; and - v.
-Excavated material must be placed so that it is isolated from the water edge or wetlands, and not placed where it could re-enter waters of the state uncontrolled.
+Establish temporary crossing sites as necessary at the least sensitive areas and amend these crossing sites with clean gravel or other temporary methodsas appropriate; - iv.
+Machinery may not be driven into the flowing channel, unless authorized in writing by DEQ; and - v.
+Excavated material must be placed so that it is isolated from the water edge or wetlands, and not placed where it could re-enter waters of the state uncontrolled. - vi.
+Containment measures such as silt curtains, geotextile fabric, and silt fences must be in place and properly maintained in order to minimize in-stream sediment suspension and resulting turbidity.